matloff/fasteR/README.md

 > **Your Turn:** Recode the **Nile** data to a new vector **nile**, with
 > the values 1, 2 and 3, according to whether the corresponding number in
 > **Nile** is less than 800, between 800 and 1150, or greater than 1150.

+## <a name="linreg"> </a> Linear regression analysis

+Many people gain weight as they age.
+But what about professional athletes?
+They are supposed to keep fit, after all.

 ## <a name="forMore"> </a> To Learn More